percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: ``2147483647`` (2 GB)

-Defines the maximum writeset size (in bytes).
+Defines the maximum write-set size (in bytes).
 Anything bigger than the specified value will be rejected.

 You can set it to any value between ``1024`` and the default ``2147483647``.